mateuz/HjDE-2D/README.md

-# A GPU-Based Memetic Algorithm for the 2D Protein Structure Prediction
+# A GPU-Based Hybrid jDE Algorithm Applied to the 2D-AB Protein Structure Prediction

 ###### Here goes the algorithm description.